-TLS does not access a data store for user profiles.
+TLS does not access a data store for user authenication.
 Instead, this method requires certificates to be installed on both the RAD-Series Server and on each user workstation.
+You can optionally use a data store to configure a user's profile which is used to specify attributes to be sent in the Access Accept (Authorization information).